Competing edge and bulk localisation in non-reciprocal disordered systems

 Given an arbitrary symmetric matrix $A\in \R^{N\times N}$, we define the \emph{empirical cumulative density of states} to be the number of eigenvalues $\lambda_i \in \sigma(A)$ of $A$ that do not exceed $\lambda$, that is,

 where $\abs{S}$ denotes the \emph{cardinality} of a finite set $S$.

-The central result in this section will be that for any independent and identical distribution of blocks, $D(\mc C^\gamma,\lambda)$ converges weakly to a nonrandom limiting distribution as the number of block sampled $M$ goes to infinity.
+The central result in this section will be that for any independent and identical distribution of blocks, $D(\mc C^\gamma,\lambda)$ converges weakly to a non-random limiting distribution as the number of blocks sampled $M$ goes to infinity.